-THE remarkable story of the life and times of a Helensburgh girl who was taken to Canada as a bride and started a family dynasty features in the first of a series of three books being prepared for publication.
+THE remarkable story of the life and times of a Helensburgh girl who was taken to Canada as a bride and started a family dynasty features in the first of a series of three books which has now been published.

 It is a labour of love by her grandson, John McLeod, who lives in Toronto, and he took on the project after his mother, Mary Marvin McLeod, died in 2003 at the age of 82 after working on the books since 1980.

 The books are Mary Marvin McLeod’s memoir, covering her life from 1920 to 1948, and everything is told from her perspective.

 ‘A Far Away Place: Bear River’ describes the hard life in Canada of Mary McGregor, whose family home was at 95 East Clyde Street, Helensburgh.

 Mary was the second of ten children of Peter McGregor from Loch Shiel, head gardener at Ardencaple Castle and a keen piper, and his wife, Elizabeth McCulloch from Antrim in Northern Ireland.

 A shop assistant at Thorburn’s Co-operative in Princes Street, Mary’s best friend when she was growing up was her cousin, Ruby Friel.

 They enjoyed the busy lives of teenagers — train trips to Glasgow and Edinburgh to see concerts, forays to Dumbarton and Balloch to visit relatives, hikes to Argyll Forest and the Trossachs to enjoy nature.